-If you have any questions about this report or concerning your water utility, please contact Paul H. Sembach, Certified Operator, at 765-679-5906.
+If you have any questions about this report or concerning your water utility, please contact Paul H. Sembach, Certified Operator, at 765-679-5496.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
 They are normally held on the second Monday of the month (excluding holidays) at 7:00 PM at the Town Hall (217 North Main St.).
 Meeting dates that fall on holidays are generally held the next evening at the same time but will be posted on the bulletin board in the Town Hall window or at the post office.
-Covid-19 restictions have been greatly reduced, but there may be some minor restrictions in place for the meetings.
 Feel free to contact any members of the Town Council by their telephone numbers listed on the last page of this report for more information.

 The Glenwood Municipal Water Utility routinely monitors for constituents in your drinking water according to Federal and State laws.
-This table shows the results of our monitoring for the period of January 1st to December 31st 2020 or the most recent sampling data available.
+This table shows the results of our monitoring for the period of January 1st to December 31st 2021 or the most recent sampling data available.
 As water travels over the land or underground, it can pick up substances or contaminants such as microbes, inorganic and organic chemicals, and radioactive substances.
 All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some constituents.
 It's important to remember that the presence of these constituents does not necessarily pose a health risk.